Miranda Lambert Looks Red Hot at 2018 ACM Awards After Anderson East Split

 Just a couple weeks after reports surfaced claiming the "Over You" singer and Anderson East had quietly split, fans were delighted to see one of country music's biggest female stars back on the red carpet.

-While attending the 2018 Academy of Country Music Awards in Las Vegas, Miranda stepped out wearing a red sleeveless dress with a purple clutch.
+While attending the 2018 Academy of Country Music Awards in Las Vegas, Miranda stepped out wearing a red Georges Chakra sleeveless gown with a purple clutch.

 She also accessorized her look with a variety of jewelry pieces including a colorful ring on her left hand.